dsloyer/ez-kubeadm/README.md

 The Kubernetes master and worker node VMs can be either Ubuntu(default) or CentOS.
 CentOS is easily selected via runtime parameter, as are network (CNI), memory, and CPU settings.

-Currently supporting any of five networking alternatives, a CNI network is selected via environment variable -- one of {calico, canal, flannel, romana, weave}.
+Currently supporting any of five networking alternatives, a CNI network is selected via parameter -- one of {calico, canal, flannel, romana, weave}.
 Calico is deployed by default.
 You may not care what network is being used -- I included them as an exercise for me.
 If you're interested in exploring, for example, network policies, you may find one network, or another, to be of interest.

-A complete Kubernetes cluster can be built with a single command in the vagrant project directory.
+A complete Kubernetes cluster can be built with a single command in the project directory.
 Before running that command, you first must do some modest preparation:
   1. clone this repository locally (into, say, $HOME/projects/ez-kubeadm)
   2. install vagrant and VirtualBox
   3. setup directories and env variables.
 All this is described in detail, below.

-As of late-March, 2019, this script creates a 3-node k8s cluster (master and 2 worker nodes), with these versions:
+As of mid-April, 2019, this script creates a 3-node k8s cluster (master and 2 worker nodes), with these versions:
-  * Kubernetes: 1.13.4                          (current version on kubernetes.io)
+  * Kubernetes: 1.14.1                          (current version on kubernetes.io)
   * Docker:     18.06.2                         (prescribed by kubernetes.io)
   * Centos:     CentOS7,                        (prescribed by kubernetes.io))
     * Version:  1902.01                         (latest CentOS7 box from Vagrant)
   or
   * Ubuntu:     Ubuntu/xenial64                 (prescribed by kubernetes.io)
-    * Version   20190325.0.0                    (latest Ubuntu Xenial box from Vagrant)
+    * Version   20190411.0.0                    (latest Ubuntu Xenial box from Vagrant)

 ## Show Me
 Assuming you've setup your system per the instructions below, a few simple steps prepare for an